Meet the Trustees

 David is a Partner and Director of Business Development & Marketing at the leading Essex-based law firm, Birkett Long LLP.
 He joined from Bradford & Bingley PLC where he was a Sales Director responsible for the banking, property and financial services business for 22 branches across Essex.
 David has enjoyed a long and successful career in sales, marketing and business development, previously having held regional and national positions with major PLCs.
 At Birkett Long David is heavily involved in developing and sustaining client and business partner relationships, business growth and mentoring.
 David currently sits on the Birkett Long Board, and the Promotions and Remuneration Committee.

 For the last 11 years David has captained the Birkett Long cricket team, during which time every member of the George family, except Lorraine, has performed admirably, none more so than Rob!
 Having recently retired from competitive sport, David’s love of sport is now confined to that of a spectator and he has a particular passion for football and cricket.
 From a more recreational perspective, David enjoys cycling, running, walking, music and travel!

 Lorraine is Rob’s Mum.
 As a youngster, she attended the Royal Ballet School and her passion is dance and all things Performing Arts!
-She is a Fellow of the Associated Board of Dance – and the performing arts.
+She is a Fellow of the Associated Board of Dance.
 Soon after Rob (the youngest of three brothers) was born, Lorraine founded her own school in Colchester – The Lorraine George School of Dance and Performing Arts.
-The school has since gone from strength to strength and now has approximately 300 pupils.
+The school went from strength to strength and now has approximately 300 pupils.
 In August 2018 Lorraine retired from the school to concentrate more fully on the activities of the Rob George Foundation and perhaps occasionally relax!